Darragh Lenihan: Middlesbrough

 On 24 June 2022, Lenihan agreed to join Middlesbrough on a four-year contract upon the expiration of his Blackburn Rovers contract.
-Upon joining the club, he was given a number twenty–six shirt.
+Upon joining the club, he was given the number twenty–six shirt.

 He made his debut for Middlesbrough, starting the match, in a 1–1 draw against West Bromwich in the opening game of the season.
-In a follow–up match against Queens Park Rangers, Lenihan received a red card at the last minute of the game for a foul on Macauley Bonne, as the club loss 3–2.
-After serving a one–match suspension, he returned to the starting line–up against Sheffield United on 14 August 2022 and set up an equalising goal for Chuba Akpom, in a 2–2 draw.
-However during a 2–1 loss against Watford on 30 August 2022, Lenihan suffered ankle injury and was substituted in the 56th minute.
+In a follow–up match against Queens Park Rangers, Lenihan received a red card in the last minute of the game for a foul on Macauley Bonne, as the club lost 3–2.
+After serving a one–match suspension, he returned to the starting line–up against Sheffield United on 14 August 2022 and set up an equalising goal for Chuba Akpom in a 2–2 draw.
+However, during a 2–1 loss against Watford on 30 August 2022, Lenihan suffered an ankle injury and was substituted in the 56th minute.
 As a result, he was out for a month.
-On 5 October 2022, Lenihan returned from injury, coming on as a 70th minute substitute, in a 1–0 win against Birmingham City.
-Since returning from injury, he became a first team regular, forming a centre–back partnership with Paddy McNair and Dael Fry.
-His performance earned praises from manager Michael Carrick saying: "Lenihan has been terrific for us.
+On 5 October 2022, Lenihan returned from injury, coming on as a 70th minute substitute in a 1–0 win against Birmingham City.
+After returning from injury, he became a first team regular, forming a centre–back partnership with Dael Fry.
+His performances earned praise from manager Michael Carrick, who said: "Lenihan has been terrific for us.
 He's a big voice in the changing room and a big voice in terms of leading the back line.
 He and Dael have created a good partnership and understanding together.
 Lenihan has been a huge positive and big part of what we've done so far."
-However in early–January, he suffered a foot injury that saw him out for two matches.
-On 22 January 2023, Lenihan returned from injury, starting a match, in a 2–0 loss against Sunderland.
+However, in early January he suffered a foot injury that saw him out for two matches.
+On 22 January 2023 Lenihan returned from injury, starting the match in a 2–0 loss against Sunderland.
 Following his return from injury, he regained his first team place for the rest of the season, continuing to form a centre–back partnership with McNair and Fry.
 On 18 February 2023, Lenihan captained Middlesbrough for the first time, in a 3–1 win against Sheffield United.
-He then captained the club three times in a match against Coventry City, including both legs of the Championship play–offs.
-At the end of the 2022–23 season, Lenihan went on to make forty–three appearances in all competitions.
+He then captained the club in three separate matches against Coventry City, including both legs of the Championship play–offs.
+Lenihan made forty–three appearances in all competitions during the 2022-23 season.